Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Introduction

 \section{Introduction}

-Large language models (LLMs) encode a powerful ability to generate responses tailored to the needs of their users, making them highly promising as personal AI assistants \cite{li2024personal, xi2025rise}.
-In day-to-day tasks where preferences across the population can be highly variable --- such as, picking a restaurant for an anniversary dinner --- it is imperative for the LLM assistant to understand the user's underlying preferences quickly and incorporate them in its response persistently \cite{Chen2024-yg}.
-However, in the current paradigm, LLMs are trained through reinforcement learning from human feedback (RLHF) to optimize for the preferences of the average \arxiv{user} \cite{Jang2023-wa, casper2023open}.
-As a result, personalization techniques usually rely on retrieving prior mentions of preferences from long-term memory \cite{lewis2020retrieval, Salemi2024-ms, Mysore2023-we}, which \arxiv{cannot be used for new users (\textit{cold-start})} and can require extensive computation and memory.
+Large language models' (LLMs) ability to generate tailored responses to their users' preferences and needs lends them to be increasingly used as personal assistants \cite{li2024personal, xi2025rise}.
+In day-to-day planning tasks where preferences can be highly variable --- such as picking a restaurant for an anniversary dinner --- the LLM assistant needs to understand the user's underlying preferences and incorporate them in its response \cite{Chen2024-yg, kim2024understanding}.
+Currently, LLMs are trained to assume the preferences of an average user \cite{Jang2023-wa, DBLP:journals/tmlr/CasperDSGSRFKLF23}, while personalization relies on retrieving prior mentions of preferences from long-term memory \cite{lewis2020retrieval,DBLP:conf/ictir/SalemiZ25a, mysore2024pearl}, or well-specified prompts written by the user.
+The former is computationally intensive and does not support \textit{cold-start} personalization \cite{ryan2025synthesizeme}, while the latter demands structured prompting skills that many lay users lack \cite{zamfirescu2023johnny, tankelevitch2024metacognitive, oppenlaender2024prompting}.

-Lay users \arxiv{currently} comprise a significant portion of commercial LLM users via the mainstream adoption of LLM chatbots like OpenAI's ChatGPT\footnote{\url{https://chatgpt.com/}}, Google's Gemini\footnote{\url{https://gemini.google.com/}}, and Anthropic's Claude\footnote{\url{https://claude.ai/}}.
-Despite \arxiv{the ever-growing popularity of LLMs}, non-technical users are prone to underspecifying their intent in queries and lack general intuition for creating structured and effective prompts \cite{zamfirescu2023johnny, tankelevitch2024metacognitive, oppenlaender2024prompting}.
-Furthermore, underlying preferences can be difficult to infer \arxiv{even for the users themselves}, as this requires an awareness of one's own preferences relative to the population average \cite{gershoff2008s}. \arxiv{\textit{How much more do I like luxury compared to everyone else?} We pose that preference alignment driven by user prompting alone is difficult to guarantee.
-The need to improve LLM personalization experiences is furthered motivated by the fact that LLM outputs which fail to meet users' intent can negatively impact trust and perceptions, leading to reduced satisfaction and usability \cite{kim2024understanding}}.

-User-centered personalization seeks to capture soft preferences that align with user expectations, ensuring a satisfying interaction with the LLM.
-Preferences are often nuanced and layered, requiring contextualization against broader population trends.
-A low-income user who expresses, \textit{“I want to treat myself!”} in her request for restaurant recommendations may not realize that the LLM is interpreting her preference as luxury-focused, and suggest Michelin-starred restaurants out of her budget range.
-To address this, we investigate LLM-side methods that can effectively guide generations to conform with the soft preferences of the user, then prototype different user-centered interaction methods.